-You pay copays for certain types of care (see page B-2).
-Your copay is your only cost-sharing for all of the healthcare you receive during a network office visit or urgent care center visit.

-For example: You only pay one office visit copay for all healthcare you receive during the office visit, even if you received other services at the same time.
+You pay copays for certain types of care (see page D-2).
+Your copay is your only cost sharing for all of the healthcare you receive during an emergency room visit.
+You only pay one copay for all healthcare you receive during the emergency room visit, even if you received other services at the same time.

-See page I-2 for more information about what a copay is.
+See page G-2 for more information about what a copay is.

-Out-of-Pocket limit for network expenses
+Out-of-pocket limit